Cheesy Zucchini and Basil Strata

-Cheesy Low-Carb Zucchini and Basil Strata is a tasty breakfast casserole or zucchini side dish made with those giant zucchinis that show up in the garden, but you can use regular-sized zucchini as well!
+Cheesy Zucchini and Basil Strata is a tasty low-carb breakfast casserole or side dish made with giant zucchinis that show up in the garden!
+Use regular zucchini if that’s what you have, but this is a perfect dish when you have zucchini and fresh basil!

 The old recipe also used to say “monster zucchini” in the title, and through the years I realized that people who haven’t grown zucchini themselves may wonder if monster zucchini is a new zucchini variety!
 Of course anyone who’s had a garden knows about those monster zucchini that hide under the leaves, and this recipe was a great way to use them by cutting the zucchini into lengthwise strips, scraping off the seeds, and then cutting the long pieces into short slices.
 If you use that method you can get away with making this with one really huge zucchini.
 Of course you can make it with regular-sized zucchini from the grocery store too!

 This is another recipe I made when I had friends volunteering as recipe testers, and it was a big hit with everyone who tried it!
 Zucchini and Basil Strata has eggs and is delicious as a breakfast casserole, but I also think the combination of zucchini+basil+cheese (that’s so popular in my Low-Carb Easy Cheesy Zucchini Bake) makes this perfect as a zucchini side dish as well.
-This dish is something I’ve been enjoying for years, and even though my new garden doesn’t have room for zucchini, I’d happily buy zucchini at the Farmers Market or store to make this tasty dish.
+This dish is something I’ve been enjoying for years, and it’s the perfect thing to make whenever you have zucchini and fresh basil!

 - Whether you use one monster zucchini or several average-sized ones, the process of preparing them is mostly the same.